This post is a guide for reading chapter one of Paulo Freire’s Pedagogy of the Oppressed.

 Although it was written decades ago, Pedagogy of the Oppressed is still relevant today.
 We are currently witnessing oppressed people cry out for justice.

-Many white people are beginning to realize that they don’t really understand oppression, racism, and injustice.
-They realize they need tools to understand these concepts better so that they can work with People of Color to end racism and violence.
+Many white people realize that they don’t really understand oppression, racism, and injustice.
+They also realize they need tools to understand these concepts better so that they can work with People of Color to end racism and violence.

 The great news is that the entire text of Pedagogy of the Oppressed.
 You can find it here.